FRC-Team3484/docs/README.md

 - [How to Use Git](/How_to_Use_Git.md) - How to use git, both in the terminal and in VSCode
 - [Repository Good Practices](/Repository_Good_Practices.md) - Good practices for organizing the robot code repository and branches in a season
 - [Useful Documentation](/Useful_Documentation.md) - Useful documentation helpful for writing code
+- [Maintaining Open Scouting](/Maintaining_Open_Scouting.md) - Points to the Open Scouting documentation for the steps needed to get it working at the start of a new season